akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Roger bowed—a shallow, efficient nod.
 "The present is manageable, Majesty.
 But the parchment from Brittany requires a decision.
 Duke Conan offers his daughter Agnes for Prince Godfrey."

 Henry finally turned, his eyes regaining a wary, cordially sharp edge.
-He glanced at the Sheriff of the shire, who stood trembling by the sideboards.
+He glanced at the newly appointed Sheriff of Nottingham.

 "Roger.
-What say you of the local Sheriff's tallies for the forest-fines?
-He tells me the oaks yielded nothing this season, yet my coffers are bruised and the silver they should have bought is nowhere to be seen.
-Perhaps you might find the truth where he has found only... 'confusion'."
+My coffers are bruised by expense.
+What say you of Nottingham's tallies—is it true the oaks of Sherwood have been as stingy as the man claims?
+He tells me the mast-fall was poor this season, yet he’s managed to squeeze more silver from the forest-courts than Peverel ever did in a good year.
+I suspect he’s found a way to turn acorns into coin."

-The Sheriff went pale, sinking into a bow that was more of a collapse.
+The Sheriff offered a modest, practiced bow—the respectful stance of a man who knew his books were in order.
+"Only the King’s law, Sire," he murmured, his voice steady despite the high company.
+"The timber is quiet, but the trespass fines have been... fruitful."

-Roger didn't even look at the man.
-"The Sheriff's confusion is a matter for the morning audit, Sire.
+Roger didn't even look at the man, though he gave a curt, affirmative sniff.
+"The Sheriff’s tallies are indeed precise, Sire; his accounts are among the cleanest in the Midlands.
 But the parchment from Brittany is a matter of state.
 Conan offers a second tie—a redundant circle that adds nothing to our security.
 We already hold the western flank of Normandy; we do not need to buy Brittany twice."

 He paused, his eyes flicking to the King with a look of devastating common sense.

 "However, the dowry is ten thousand marks of silver.
 It is easy silver, Sire.
-A precise bargain for a son who sits outside the direct line of succession.
+A precise bargain for a marriageable asset who sits outside the direct line of succession.
 To refuse it is... inefficient.
-Whether it be the six hundred marks missing from a Sheriff's bag or ten thousand from a Duke's treasury, it is a coin left on the table."
+Your coffers are lean, but there is a coin left on the table."

+For a long moment, Henry said nothing, his diversion having miscarried.
 A few lords nodded, not in agreement but in habit — the reflex of men well practiced in weighing people, wheat and wool.

 Godfrey heard it.
 A coin.
 His posture tightened at this sudden appraisal.
 He glanced down at his shoes.

 Roger finished speaking and returned to his ledger, the scratch of his quill the only sound in the sudden quiet.
 The Queen folded her hands and waited.

-For a long moment, Henry said nothing.
-The anger had drained from his face, leaving something worse: a gray weariness, the look of a man who has just understood a painful truth about himself.
+The anger had drained from Henry's face, leaving something worse: a gray weariness, the look of a man who has just understood a painful truth about himself.
 He looked from his Justiciar, who saw princes as numbers, to his Queen, who feared for her only son.

 Henry saw unfriendly faces scattered about the hall, those that would smile in his presence and plot in his absence.
 Then his gaze drifted past them—and stopped.